mnavarretem/mnavarretem.github.io/_posts/2016-06-24-RIPPLELAB is published.md

 If you want to know more about this tool, you can access the paper [here](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0158276), [open RIPPLELAB on GitHub](https://github.com/BSP-Uniandes/RIPPLELAB/) or [read the user manual](https://www.researchgate.net/publication/298348144_RIPPLELAB's_User_Manual)

+**Note:** Please contact me if you’d like full-text copies of a paywalled article.